tarajarell/kickstarter-analysis/README.md

 Data variability in the line graph for Outcomes Based on Goals led interpretation of an overall trend difficult to visually analyze.
 With the addition of a graph showing the trend lines (below), the visual analysis of overall outcomes for play fundraising data may have lent to better interpretation and use by the client.

 ![Graph of Outcomes Based on Goals with trendlines](https://github.com/tarajarell/kickstarter-analysis/blob/master/Outcomes_vs_Goals_with_trendlines.png)

+To account for differences in comparing the findraising outcomes based on launch date (for theater) and the outcomes based on fundraising goals (for plays), a graph could have been created to demonstrate a visual analysis of the fundraising outcomes for plays based on launch dates.

+![Graph of Play Outcomes vs Launch]

+Additionally, to find the most recent analysis, graphs for the outcomes for *only* 2015-2017 data could have been included in the analysis.
+These were the most recent dates foundin the Kickstarter data, and may emulate the most recent trends in fundraising as compared with dates from durther back.

+![Graph of Theater Outcomes vs Launch]

+![Graph of Play Outcomes vs Launch]